istio/istio.io/_blog/2018/soft-multitenancy.md

 has been started within the Istio community to define additional use cases and the Istio functionality required to support those use cases.

-## Issues, Limitiations or Caveats
+## Issues, limitiations or caveats
-### Known Issues
+### Known issues
 * The CA (Certificate Authority) and mixer Istio pod logs from one tenant's Istio control plane (ex. *istio-system* `namespace`) contained 'info' messages from a second tenant's Istio control plane (ex *istio-system1* `namespace`).
-### Challenges with the Different Models
+### Challenges with the different models
 At the beginning of this blog a few different models of multitenancy were described.
-This section will breifly discuss some of challenges with those models with the current state of Istio or Kubernetes code.
+This section will briefly discuss some of challenges with those models with the current state of Istio or Kubernetes code.

 Current Istio capabilities are poorly suited to support the first model as it lacks